sboysel/librariesio-postgres/README.md

 cd librariesio-docker
 ```

+Edit `.env` and `.envrc` to set `$LIBIO_HOME` as the directory in which the
+Libraries.io archive and component CSVs will live.
+The archive is downloaded if
+not already present in this directory.
+All component CSVs are extracted and
+processed here.

 In repository root, run GNU make to build the application container, bring up
 services, and run the application (download, extract, copy CSV to post
 )